 We are all Learners, have always been and will always be, for as long as we stray here on Earth.

-Once we recognize that learning DNA’s Song is the reason for every moment spent on this sorry, beautiful planet (as revealed in The Cosmic Serpent, John 1-5, and Genesis 28-12 of the Bible, among others), everything else will assume its rightful place in the scheme of things.
+Once we recognize that learning DNA’s Song is the reason for every moment we spend on this sorry, beautiful planet (as revealed in The Cosmic Serpent, John 1-5, and Genesis 28-12 of the Bible, among others), everything else will assume its rightful place in the scheme of things.
 No matter what fate may befall us, we retain the alternative of dying well and reincarnating into Christ’s life.
-Once you’ve lashed your faith to that pier, no one may set it adrift.
+Once you’ve lashed your faith to that pier, no one may set you adrift.

 Policies the 12th, 12.3rd And 12.666…th: Dig Ponds, Grow soil, Plant Trees and Hedges.

 Shallow ponds are natural magnets for windborne topsoil, pollen and sediment.
-As water plants age and decay, they turn into perfect fertilizer.
+As water plants age and decay, they produce perfect fertilizer.

-In the same way, organic household and garden wastes are more useful once they’ve been fermented into topsoil and natural gas – provided households are kept clean and healthy and those wastes are turned over periodically for proper aerobic breakdown – and not stagnant, anaerobic rot, incinerator ash and landfill ichor.
+In the same way, organic household and garden wastes are more useful once they’ve been fermented into topsoil and natural gas – provided households are kept clean and healthy and those wastes are turned over periodically for proper aerobic breakdown – and not their stagnation into anaerobic decay, incinerator ash and landfill ichor.

 The ways and means of soil regeneration are about to undergo a New Age renaissance and counteract a thousand years of official neglect and abuse.

-· The more complex the ecological community on a farm, the higher the resulting carbon content of the soil.
-Establish a mix of local ground cover, both perennial and annual.
+The more complex the ecological community on a farm, the higher the resulting carbon content of the soil.
+Establish a mix of local ground cover both perennial and annual.
 Sustain the soil’s microbiological community with as much care as that applied to aboveground herds and crops.
 Plant trees and hedges on marginal lands.
 Foster the widest genetic diversity in seeds specifically adapted to local conditions by a cottage industry.
-Subject harmful insects, weeds and disease to natural suppression.
-Industrial monoculture and livestock mass-penned in static lots on otherwise ruined ground is suicidal stupidity.
+Subject harmful insects, weeds and disease to natural suppression techniques.
+Industrial monoculture and livestock mass-penned in static lots on otherwise ruined ground, those are signs of suicidal stupidity.

-· Mass-drive animal herds across fallow fields; either move farm animals quickly through small, moveable enclosures; or wild ones picked off, sped along and concentrated by predators.
+Drive animal herds across fallow fields; either by shifting farm animals quickly through small, moveable enclosures or by picking off, speeding along and concentrating wild ones by predators.
 You want lots of hoof prints, urine and dung in the soil, but only a quarter of the ground cover eaten before the herd moves on.
-Plant diverse food crops on what the herd leaves behind.
+Plant diverse food crops on the ground the herd has tromped.

-It turns out that primitive slash-and-burn farming can be swapped for more thoughtful terra preta techniques whose slash piles are burned under a blanket of dirt or straw.
+It turns out that primitive slash-and-burn farming can be swapped out for more thoughtful terra preta techniques whose slash piles are left to smolder under blankets of dirt or straw.
 This low-oxygen, partial burn traps a lot of carbon and trace elements.
 When mixed with bio-char, light and poor soils turn into rich, dark ones almost by miracle.
 Get to work!

-To repeat: soil microorganism communities should receive as much attention and care from gardeners and farmers as their aboveground crops
+To repeat: micro-organic soil communities should receive as much attention and care from gardeners and farmers as aboveground crops

 Policy the 13th & Luckiest: Cultivate our Garden.

-Let me quote the last line from Voltaire’s Candide, the masterwork of my childhood mentor and a worthy sci-fi pioneer.
+Let me quote the last line from Voltaire’s Candide, the masterwork of my childhood mentor and science fiction pioneer.

 « Cela est bien dit, répondit Candide ; mais il faut cultiver notre jardin. »

-“That’s well said,” replied Candide, “but our garden must be tended.”
+“That’s well said,” replied Candide, “but our garden needs to be tended.”

-Every day, thoughtless discards drift onto the streets of our global slum.
-Our front yard is a filthy litter of broken glass and trash that’ll take quite a while to clean up.
-Between all those trash layers simmer additional ones of psychic hatred, fear and pain.
+Every day, thoughtless discards litter the streets of our global slum.
+Our front yard is a filthy dump of broken glass and trash that’ll take quite a while to clean up.
+Between all those layers simmer additional ones of psychic hatred, fear and pain.

-Once we’ve cleared away all that trash, we’ll be left with a bare dirt lot plus a daily refill of garbage.
+Once we’ve cleared all this away, we’ll be left with a bare dirt lot plus a daily refill of garbage.
 What to do?
 Give up?
 Abide in filth?
-Whine about lowered profit margins?
-Indulge in comforting half-measures?
+Whine about the likelihood of lowered profit margins?
+Indulge in half-comforting half-measures?

 Not on your life.
-Every day, for as long as our heart holds out, we’ll haul the filth away.
-The cost to us will not matter.
-We’ll replant our garden: seed and water it with tender loving care.
-We’ll grow trees and shrubs and tend them as well.
+Every day for as long as our heart holds out, we’ll haul the filth away.
+How much it costs will not matter.
+We’ll replant the garden: seed and water it with tenderness and loving care.
+We’ll plant trees and shrubs and tend them as well.
 With luck, our neighbors will imitate us, drawn by our example.
-As local eyesores turn into lovely gardens, our disastrous neighborhood will transform itself into a parkland worthy of abiding affection.
+As local eyesores turn into lovely gardens, our disastrous neighborhood will transform itself into parkland worthy of our affection.

 Scaled up somewhat, this is exactly what we must do across the planet.
-Weapon mentality – dragged into the light of day like a rotten rug – will be tossed aside as useless.
-Prevarications for the sake of false economy will no longer be tolerated.
+Weapon mentality – dragged out into the light of day – will be tossed aside like a rotten rag.
+Its prevarications for the sake of false economy will no longer be tolerated.

 Policy XIV: Fast when it’s fitting.

 Learners should be intimately acquainted with hunger.
-They should know it so well, they would no more permit strangers to go hungry against their will, than they would let their own family starve.
+They should know it so well that they would no more permit strangers to go hungry against their will than they would let their own family starve.

-This policy does not apply to children and to young people who need regular daily meals to grow strong and smart.
+This policy does not apply to children and to young people who need regular meals daily to grow up strong and smart.